100devs/rap-names-api/README.md

-# Rap Names API
+# Rapper Names API

-Rap Names API allows you to search a database of every rapper named chance the rapper or 21 savage.
+Rapper Names API allows you to search a database of every rapper named chance the rapper or 21 savage.

 ## Link to API:
 [simple-rapper-api.herokuapp.com/](https://simple-rapper-api.herokuapp.com/)